sohaibwaheed/HTML-CSS/HTML-CSS.md

 - The closing </body> tag indicates the end of what should appear in the main browser window.

 - The closing </html> tag indicates that it is the end of the HTML code.

+### ATTRIBUTES

+- Attributes provide additional information about the contents of an element.
+They appear on the opening tag of the element and are made up of two parts: a name and a value, separated by an equals sign.

+- The majority of attributes can only be used on certain elements, although a few attributes (such as lang ) can appear on any element.

+- The value of the lang attribute is an abbreviated way of specifying which language is used inside the element that all browsers understand.